aquanox/SubsystemBrowserPlugin/README.md

 ## Unreal Engine Versions

-Tested with 4.25-4.27, 5.0, ue5-main and can be easily modified to work with other engine versions.
+Plugin compatible with 4.25-4.27, 5.0-5.4, ue5-main and can be easily modified to work with other engine versions.

 ## Contributing